Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - Redundant ELISA R5 testing is conducted before and after processing (since 2012 Montana Gluten-Free also uses the ELISA G12)

-Information reconfirmed and updated on February 10, 2022
+Information updated on October 17, 2022

-- Website: https://www.glanbianutritionals.com/en/news-resources/news/oatpuretm
+- Website: https://baystatemilling.com/purity-protocol-gluten-free-oats/

-- Purity Protocol Oat products including Rolled Oats, Groats, Steel Cut, Quick Oats, Oat flour
+- Purity Protocol Oat products including Rolled Oats, Groats, Steel Cut, Quick Oats, Oat flour.

-- B2B – suppliers to manufacturers.
+- B2B – supplier to manufacturers.

 - Select growers are trained individually through one-on-one meetings for growing Purity Protocol oats.

-- Only pure pedigreed seed is used
+- Only pure pedigreed seed is used.

 - Fields used to grow Purity Protocol Oats are: